meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 Readings:

-- “Democracy and the Internet” (Sunstein, 2008)
+- "Democracy and the Internet" (Sunstein, 2008)
-- “Technological euphoria and contemporary citizenship” (Winner, 2005)
+- "Technological euphoria and contemporary citizenship" (Winner, 2005)
 - "[The Internet: Foe of Democracy?](http://harvardmagazine.com/2009/03/the-internet-foe-democracy)" (Shaw, 2009)

 Assignments: